Investing in companies improving our world

 Head of Sustainable Investing

 What is sustainable investing?

 Sustainable investing aims to identify companies that offer potential for strong financial returns while also demonstrating a commitment to sustainable business practices and positive impact.
 Sustainability is typically evaluated through analysis of environmental, social, and governance (ESG) policies, practices, and performance.

 We believe an intense focus on sustainability has the potential to deliver returns to investors while also benefiting communities and the environment.

 Katherine Collins,CFA, MTS, Head of Sustainable Investing

 Environmental practices might include improving water quality or reducing carbon emissions.
 Social impact could involve fair labor practices and improvements in workplace equality and diversity.
 Governance issues relate to a company's leadership structures, board composition, and management incentives.
 As with any strategy investors should consider how these approaches might affect their overall investment plan.

-We have resources for your client conversations (select one):
+We have resources for investor education (select a starting point):

 Examples of sustainable business practices

 The Leaders Fund favors companies committed to sustainable practices.
 The Future Fund favors companies solving sustainability challenges.